RasoulZamani/Django_SocialNetwork/README.md

 This is an educational **django v4**  project from Mongard course.
 In this app you can register, login (by username or email)  and logout.
+After login, you can see all post created by other users.

 ## Some Implementation Details
 After login you can see your profile as well as other users profiles in this social network.